Creative Arts and Sports Camp

-- Mid-day divisional gatherings - Twice a week from 12:30-1:00pm, upper campers and counselors come together to share their creativity, knowledge, and talents.
-As a result of this half-hour program, campers and staff have fun, build community, and share talents.
-At the end of each session, families are invited to attend the class performances such as dance, guitar, rock band, and piano.
-Families are notified if their camper will be performing.
+- Mid-day gatherings and games - Twice a week from 12:30-1:00pm, upper campers and counselors come together to share their creativity, knowledge, and talents.
+Twice a week campers and staff compete in a variety of friendly team challenges to earn points for their Hogwarts House.
+Families are invited to attend our class performances (end of session) such as dance, guitar, rock band, piano and more.
+Families are notified in advance if their camper will be performing.